Boondi, fried chickpea flour (besan) when combined with sugar syrup and made into rounds yummy ladoos are formed…

 - Whole clove- 1

-- This recipe makes 8 ladoos, for making more double the recipe accordingly.
+- This recipe makes 8 ladoos, for making more increase the recipe accordingly.

 - Roast cashew nuts in 2 tsp ghee till golden in color, after that roast raisins till they bubble up.
 Keep them aside.